2026 Buyer's Guide

 Final Word

-For most British buyers reading this, the question isn't whether Garmin is the right brand — it almost certainly is — but which of these eight or nine excellent watches matches your wrist and your weekend.
+For most British buyers reading this, the question isn't whether Garmin is the right brand — it almost certainly is — but which of these excellent watches matches your wrist and your weekend.
 Start with the buyer cards above, work backwards from the features you'll genuinely use, and you'll end up with the right one.

 From first 5k to ultra-distance — there's a Garmin in the 2026 range that fits your story.